-John B. Johnson, Jr. was appointed as a Member of the Authority by the Governor on April 26, 2004.
+John B. Johnson, Jr. was appointed as a Member of the Authority by the Governor on June 20, 2007.
 Mr. Johnson is Chairman of the Board and Chief Executive Officer of the Johnson Newspaper Corporation, which publishes the Watertown Daily Times, Batavia Daily News, Malone Telegram, Catskill Daily Mail, Hudson Register Star, Ogdensburg Journal, Massena-Potsdam Courier Observer, seven weekly newspapers and three shopping newspapers.
 He is director of the New York Newspapers Foundation, a member of the Development Authority of the North Country and the Fort Drum Regional Liaison Committee, a trustee of Clarkson University and president of the Bugbee Housing Development Corporation.
 Mr. Johnson has been a member of the American Society of Newspaper Editors since 1978, and was a Pulitzer Prize juror in 1978, 1979, 2001 and 2002.
-He holds a Bachelor's degree from Vanderbilt University, and Master's degrees in Journalism and Business Administration from the Columbia University Graduate School of Journalism and Business.
+He holds a Bachelor's degree from Vanderbilt University, and Master's degrees in Journalism and Business.
 Mr. Johnson was awarded an Honorary Doctor of Science degree from Clarkson University.
-Mr. Johnson's term expired on March 31, 2007 and by law he continues to serve until a successor shall be chosen and qualified.
+Mr. Johnson's term expires on March 31, 2010.

-JOSE ALBERTO CORVALAN, M.D., Secretary, Armonk.
+JACQUES JIHA, Ph.D., Secretary, Woodbury.